 This is an imperative process to undertake regularly, as it encompasses everything that’s associated with your search rankings – i.e. SEO.
 You need to remain competitive within the market and nowadays, harnessing the potential of SEO is the way forward.
 So by conducting such reviews, you can observe where you’re at and what you need to improve to successfully compete with (and even oust) your rivals.
-This SEO audit for a website needn’t be a lengthy procedure and can be completed conveniently in order to fulfil Google’s algorithms and your potential customers needs.
+This SEO audit for a website needn’t be a lengthy procedure and can be completed conveniently in order to fulfill Google’s algorithms and your potential customer’s needs.
 It will also verify your backlink profile and any existing content to ensure optimal search performance as well as visibility.
 Consequently, your sales and profits will be preserved if not grow.
-So let’s take a look at what needs to be done , how, when (how often), why and where…
+So let’s take a look at what needs to be done, how, when (how often), why, and where…

 Table of Contents

 Content needs to be pertinent to your site and contemporary methods have done away with former protocol which has now since become obsolete.
 Mobile-optimized and ergonomic sites are becoming the norm and the associated SERP ranking is based on the accessibility.
 Don’t forget that algorithmic crawling pathways scrutinise your site for this very purpose to ascertain how it should be ranked (according to these qualitative factors).
 These include page load speeds, security, and user ergonomics.